JohnDelta/LabExchange_WebApplication/README.md

   ```

 - Last, we need an External Service that will allow external services to talk to the pod (to run localy)

-- Commands:
-  - Execute the configuration file (create or update) `kubectl apply -f config-file.yaml`
-  - Delete the configuration file `kubectl delete -f config-file.yaml`
-  - Log to console `kubectl logs pod-name`
-  - Get terminal `kubectl exec -it pod-name -- bin/bash`
-  - Get info about pod `kubectl describe pod pod-name` (and '-o wide' for more information)
-  - Validate that a service runs the correct pod `kubectl describe service service-name` (see the endpoints)
-  - Get pods, services `kubectl get pod, service` (or type 'all')
-  - See the ingress controller running `kubectl get pod -n kube-system`

 ### notes